Department of Linguistics, School of Languages, Cultures and Linguistics

 French Bacc: 14/20

 Polish Mat: Overall 75% including 3 extended level subjects

 Modern linguistics is the scientific study of all aspects of the world’s languages from their sound systems and grammatical structure through to the interaction of language with culture, the study of meaning in language, and the use of language in modern technology.
 Linguists try to establish what types of structures are shared by different languages and the extent to which languages may differ from each other.

-Linguistics can be taken as a combined subject degree or a single-subject degree.
-The list of possible subject combinations for the BA Linguistics and... degree is given above.
+The list of possible subject combinations for the BA Linguistics and... degree is given in the combinations tab.
 SOAS is unique in the UK for being able to offer a range of subject combinations that include the opportunity to study the languages, literature, and cultures of Africa, Asia and the Near and Middle East.
 The study of linguistics may also be combined with a range of other disciplines in which the School has proven excellence such as music, law, development studies, economics, politics, religious studies, anthropology, art and archaeology and history.
 SOAS offers students an unparalleled range of options in choosing their second subject of study.